 1 the papers.
 Certainly they were hefty documents.
-2 would have been able to -- you could see the number of 3 serious adverse incidents reported in a year; you could see the litigation; you could see the falls bundle; you 4 could see the infection control.
-There was a lot being 14:52 5 fed into that committee.
-I mean, I can't remember very 6 7 many changes that were made.
-Now, that's not a 8 criticism, I just honestly can't remember of a lot of changes that happened from her report when it was 9 started to be embedded into the organisation because 10 14 · 52 11 that would have started to take time and momentum of 12 getting -- putting extra allocation of money and then, 13 you know, quite a number of staff moving to work in 14 governance.
+I 2 would have been able to you could see the number of 3 serious adverse incidents reported in a year; you could 4 see the litigation; you could see the falls bundle; you 5 could see the infection control.
+There was a lot being 14:52 6 fed into that committee.
+I mean, I can't remember very 7 many changes that were made.
+Now, that's not a 8 criticism, I just honestly can't remember of a lot of 9 changes that happened from her report when it was 10 started to be embedded into the organisation because 14:52 11 that would have started to take time and momentum of 12 getting putting extra allocation of money and then, 13 you know, quite a number of staff moving to work in 14 governance.
 So, that all takes time.
-So I don't remember seeing a very different flow of information to 14:53 15 16 the Trust Board or to any of the subcommittees of a huge difference to what it was before.
-17 18 132 MR. WOLFE KC: Yes.
-Let me take a particular example Q. 19 of what some have described as an information 20 shortcoming in terms of sharing with the Board.
-14:53 Mr. O'Brien is the subject of an MHPS investigation in 21 22 It stretched into January 2018 and there was no 23 determination in respect of that process until October 24 of 2018.
-The Board was told about the process and the 25 commencement of the process at the very beginning in 14 · 54 January of 2017 but it didn't hear anything more about 26 27 it, anything more about it until the chaos of the late summer of 2020 when an Early Alert went to the 28 upon management issues?
+So I don't 15 remember seeing a very different flow of information to 14:53 16 the Trust Board or to any of the subcommittees of a 17 huge difference to what it was before.
+18 132 Q. MR. WOLFE KC: Yes.
+Let me take a particular example 19 of what some have described as an information 20 shortcoming in terms of sharing with the Board.
+14:53 21 Mr. O'Brien is the subject of an MHPS investigation in 22 2017.
+It stretched into January 2018 and there was no 23 determination in respect of that process until October 24 of 2018.
+The Board was told about the process and the 25 commencement of the process at the very beginning in 14:54 26 January of 2017 but it didn't hear anything more about 27 it, anything more about it until the chaos of the late 28 summer of 2020 when an Early Alert went to the 29 Department.